 The itinerary is a guide only and may be amended for operational reasons.
 As such Emerald Cruises cannot guarantee the cruise will operated unaltered from the itinerary states above.
 Please refer to our terms and conditions for further information.
 (B)

-Experience the superyacht lifestyle aboard the Emerald Kaia.
+Explore the world by sea in 5-star luxury aboard the Emerald Azzurra.
 Read more

-Enjoy generously sized spaces and award-winning service aboard this brand new luxury yacht.
+Enjoy the intimate atmosphere and award-winning service aboard this brand new vessel.
 Read more

-Revitalise, relax and restore yourself with access to the onboard Wellness Centre.
+Relax, unwind and indulge yourself with access to the onboard Wellness Centre.
 Read more

 Each itinerary includes a thoughtful selection of excursions led by local guides.
 Read more